readium/readium.github.io/_pages/development/contributing.md

 ## Introduction

 As an open-source project, Readium welcomes contributions from everyone - individuals, corporations and non-profit organizations.
-The best way to get started with Readium is to read through the introductory materials on this site, subscribe to the Readium Slack and of course download source code and start playing.
+The best way to get started with Readium is to read through the introductory materials on this site, subscribe to the Readium Slack and of course download the source code and start playing.

 An important note to bear in mind is that YOU are the Readium team.
 The Readium Foundation has no "dedicated team" and every piece of the different Readium projects is done by Readium contributors.
+Contributors have therefore an important role

+Many developers take Readium toolkits and integrate them into their application without contributing back to the Readium project.
+This is already really useful, as the increase of the number of applications based on  Readium toolkits mechanically improves the level of interoperability of EPUB 3, Audiobooks and Divina reading systems.
+Non-contributing developers are considered as "guests" for the active Readium community and also have a role and some duties, detailed below.

-## The Roles of Participants
+## The Roles and duties of Participants

+### Guest

+* If you decide to start a development based on Readium Mobile, please:
+  * Make sure that the whole dev team has a good understanding of Swift and Kotlin development, including build systems, dependency management etc., i.e basics that are not part of Readium Mobile.
+The Readium community cannot help beginners in mobile development.
+  * Before expecting help in solving your implementation issues, check the codebase of the TestApp provided with the Swift and Kotlin toolkit: the TestApp does work and has all the details you need.
+  * If you have problems with the TestApp you just built, download the pre-compiled beta R2 Reader testapp (links are found in the readme of the Swift and Kotlin toolkits).
+  * Once you have the TestApp running (and working with LCP in test mode if you are using it), this will hopefully leave only very specific questions to ask.
+  * If you have specific questions about the Swift or Kotlin toolkit, and the answer is not found in the codebase, Github discussions, Slack history, please ask those questions in the #r2-swift or #r2-kotlin Slack channel respectively.
+  * If after careful testing you think you have discovered an issue related to the Swift or Kotlin toolkit, please open a Github issue in the swift-toolkit or kotlin-toolkit respectively.
+  * If the community cannot answer to your questions or help solving your problems, paid consulting has to be considered.

+* If you decide to start a development based on Readium Desktop (or EDRLab's Thorium Reader), please:
+ * Make sure that the whole dev team has a very good understanding of Electron.js, React.js and typescript, including build systems, dependency management etc. This project is not for faint hearts.
+ * Other rules are the same as for the Readium Mobile toolkit; the best Slack channel for discussions is #r2-desktop and issues are to be open in the appropriate r2-*-js Github repository.
+Only application-level issues can be open in the EDRLab thorium-reader Github repository.

+ * If you decide to start a development using LCP:
+  * Once you have obtained the test LCP client library from EDRLab, the instructions available in the toolkit should be enough to integrate the library without hiccup.
+  * A first-level support is offered by EDRLab for LCP integrations.
+  * If you have specific questions about the LCP DRM, please ask those questions in the #lcp Slack channel.
+  * If the community cannot answer to your questions or help solving your problems, paid consulting has to be considered.

+ * Once your Readium-based application is ready:
+  * Please announce this achievement in the Readium Slack, #general channel, with links to the apps on the Apple and Google stores.
+We will then add your app to the "awesome Readium" page.
+  * The Readium community will appreciate if you promote Readium on social networks.
+  * It is still time to become a Contributor, see below ...

 ### Contributor